Galileo project: Atmospheric probe

+The atmosphere was more turbulent than expected.
+Wind speeds in the outermost layers were 290 to 360 km/h, in agreement with previous measurements from afar, but those wind speeds increased dramatically at pressure levels of 1 to 4 bar, then remaining consistently high at around 170 m/s.
 The abundance of nitrogen, carbon and sulfur was three times that of the Sun, raising the possibility that they had been acquired from other bodies in the Solar system, but the low abundance of water cast doubt on theories that Earth's water had been acquired from comets.

 There was far less lightning activity than expected, only about a tenth of the level of activity on Earth, but this was consistent with the lack of water vapor.
-More surprising was the high abundance of noble gases, argon, krypton and xenon, with abundances up to three times that found in the Sun.
+More surprising was the high abundance of noble gases (argon, krypton and xenon), with abundances up to three times that found in the Sun.
 For Jupiter to trap these gases, it would have had to be much colder than today, around -240 C, which suggested that either Jupiter had once been much further from the Sun, or that the interstellar debris that the Solar system had formed from was much colder than had been thought.

 Orbiter

 With the probe data collected, the Galileo orbiter's next task was to slow down in order to avoid heading off into the outer solar system.
-A burn sequence commencing at 00:27 UTC on December 8 and lasting 49 minutes reduced the spacecraft's speed by 600 m/s and enter a 198-day parking orbit.
-The Galileo orbiter then became the first artificial satellite of Jupiter.
-Most of its initial 7-month long orbit was occupied transmitting the data from the probe back to Earth.
+A burn sequence commencing at 00:27 UTC on December 8 and lasting 49 minutes reduced the spacecraft's speed by 600 m/s and it entered a parking orbit with an orbital period of 198 days.
+The Galileo orbiter thus became the first artificial satellite of Jupiter.
+Most of its initial orbit was occupied transmitting the data from the probe back to Earth.
 When the orbiter reached its apojove on March 26, 1996, the main engine was fired again to increase the orbit from four times the radius of Jupiter to ten times.
 By this time the orbiter had received half the radiation allowed for in the mission plan, and the higher orbit was to conserve the instruments for as long as possible by limiting the radiation exposure.

 The spacecraft traveled around Jupiter in elongated ellipses, each orbit lasting about two months.
 The differing distances from Jupiter afforded by these orbits allowed Galileo to sample different parts of the planet's extensive magnetosphere.
 The orbits were designed for close-up flybys of Jupiter's largest moons.
 A naming scheme was devised for the orbits: a code with the first letter of the moon being encountered on that orbit (or "J" if none was encountered) plus the orbit number.